VincentTam/vincenttam.github.io/source/_posts/2014-05-24-using-mathjax-in-category-list-entries.markdown

 be input for "categories" at the head of the markdown source file of each Octopress post/page.
-Then, previewing the rendered contents at port 4000 at locolhost, I could see the category "$\rm \LaTeX$" rendered by Mathjax at the bottom of each post/page.
+Then, previewing the rendered contents at port 4000 at locolhost, I could see the category "$\rm \LaTeX$" rendered by MathJax at the bottom of each post/page.
 Moreover, in the category list in the sidebar at the right-hand side, the item "$\rm
 \LaTeX$" was also correctly displayed.
 However, as I clicked it, I was brought to a page which titled something similar to "Error 404".